Unix-like

-A Unix-like (sometimes referred to as UN*X or *nix) operating system is one that behaves in a manner similar to a Unix system, although not necessarily conforming to or being certified to any version of the Single UNIX Specification.
+A Unix-like (sometimes referred to as UN*X, *nix or *NIX) operating system is one that behaves in a manner similar to a Unix system, although not necessarily conforming to or being certified to any version of the Single UNIX Specification.
 A Unix-like application is one that behaves like the corresponding Unix command or shell.
 Although there are general philosophies for Unix design, there is no technical standard defining the term, and opinions can differ about the degree to which a particular operating system or application is Unix-like.

-Some well-known examples of Unix-like operating systems include Linux and BSD.
-These systems are often used on servers, as well as on personal computers and other devices.
+Some well-known examples of Unix-like operating systems include Linux, FreeBSD and OpenBSD.
+These systems are often used on servers as well as on personal computers and other devices.
 Many popular applications, such as the Apache web server and the Bash shell, are also designed to be used on Unix-like systems.

-One of the key features of Unix-like systems is their ability to support multiple users and processes simultaneously.
-This allows users to run multiple programs at the same time, and to share resources such as memory and disk space.
-This is in contrast to many older operating systems, which were designed to only support a single user or process at a time.
-Another important feature of Unix-like systems is their modularity.
-This means that the operating system is made up of many small, interchangeable components that can be added or removed as needed.
-This makes it easy to customize the operating system to suit the needs of different users or environments.

 Definition

 The Open Group owns the UNIX trademark and administers the Single UNIX Specification, with the "UNIX" name being used as a certification mark.
 They do not approve of the construction "Unix-like", and consider it a misuse of their trademark.
 Their guidelines require "UNIX" to be presented in uppercase or otherwise distinguished from the surrounding text, strongly encourage using it as a branding adjective for a generic word such as "system", and discourage its use in hyphenated phrases.

 Other parties frequently treat "Unix" as a genericized trademark.
 Some add a wildcard character to the name to make an abbreviation like "Un*x" or "*nix", since Unix-like systems often have Unix-like names such as AIX, A/UX, HP-UX, IRIX, Linux, Minix, Ultrix, Xenix, and XNU.
 These patterns do not literally match many system names, but are still generally recognized to refer to any UNIX system, descendant, or work-alike, even those with completely dissimilar names such as Darwin/macOS, illumos/Solaris or FreeBSD.

 In 2007, Wayne R. Gray sued to dispute the status of UNIX as a trademark, but lost his case, and lost again on appeal, with the court upholding the trademark and its ownership.